 There are also steps you can take to reduce your chances of infection such as:

-- Not allowing others to touch the catheter insertion site
+- Do not allow others to touch the catheter or insertion site.

 Call Your Doctor

-This procedure is done and delivered in a care setting.
-You will be monitored by medical staff for any complications.
+You will be in the hospital with IABP.
+You will be monitored by the medical team for any complications.

 - Reviewer: EBSCO Medical Review Board Michael J. Fucci, DO, FACC